epam/edp-install/documentation/kubernetes_install_edp.md

 ## Prerequisites for EDP Installation
 ### KIOSK
-* Kiosk is deployed in the cluster.
+* Kiosk version 0.2.9 is deployed in the cluster.
 For details, please refer to the [Install kiosk](https://github.com/loft-sh/kiosk#1-install-kiosk) paragraph.
+* An EDP tenant name is <edp-project>.
-* A service account is added to the configuration namespace (e.g. 'prerequisite-namespace' namespace).
+* A service account is added to the Keycloak namespace.
 ```
-kubectl -n <configuration_namespace> create sa <organization_name>
+kubectl -n security create sa <edp-project>
 ```

 * The Account template is applied to the cluster.
 Please check the sample below: